samtupy/nvgt/doc/src/references/builtin/Concurrency/Classes/mutex/methods/lock.md

 # lock
-Locks the mutex, waiting indefinitely or for a given duration if nesessary for the operation to succeed.
+Locks the mutex, waiting indefinitely or for a given duration if necessary for the operation to succeed.

 1. `void lock();`
 2. `void lock(uint milliseconds);`